-Kesha’s “Hymn” Music Video Stands With Dreamers & It’s So Beautiful
+Kesha’s New Music Video Is Honoring DACA Recipients, & It’s So Beautiful

 Folks, I am totally crying over here because I just watched Kesha's new music video.
 She's back, and in a big way.
 In partnership with the United We Dream organization, Kesha's "Hymn" music video stands with Dreamers, and it's honestly just so beautiful.
 Seriously, it's an emotional journey, so get the tissues ready.